Delta Park: Portland Urban Forestry Headquarters

 East Delta Park and has also been subjected to theft and vandalism.
 Outside of the Owens Sports Complex of East Delta Park, but still inside East Delta Park, is the Portland Urban Forestry Headquarters.
 Preceding 2022, the headquarters had been broken into, and more than a dozen incidents of vandalism have been recorded since the summer of 2021.
 A vehicle had been stolen for a short amount of time and subsequently it now costs the city $261,000 annually to have someone guard the site.

 Delta Park Center

 The Delta Park shopping center is located alongside the Owens Sports Complex of East Delta Park.
 The shopping center is separated from the fields by a tree line and parking lot.
 Homeplace Furniture and Design is located within it.
 Personal accounts from the manager of the store describe an increase in garbage, cars, camps, and structures piling up since the start of the pandemic.
-On May 29th, 2021, a private security guard was involved in a fatal shooting in the parking lot at the Delta Park Center shopping plaza.
-The man is now facing charges.
+On May 29, 2021, private security guard Logan Gimbal was involved in a fatal shooting in the parking lot at the Delta Park Center shopping plaza.
+Logan Gimbal faced charges, and was subsequently convicted, and sentenced to life in prison with a possibility of parole.